3rd Infantry Division (United States): Reorganization of 4th Brigade

 In March 2009, 4th Brigade reorganized from a mechanized or heavy brigade to a light infantry brigade.
 As part of this reorganization, 4th Battalion, 64th Armor was reflagged as 3rd Battalion, 15th Infantry Regiment.

 OIF VII

-The 3rd Infantry Division assumed command of the Multi-National Division-North, now United States Division-North, in October 2009.
+The 3rd Infantry Division assumed command of the Multi-National Division-North in October 2009.
 This milestone marked the division's fourth tour in support of Operation Iraqi Freedom (I, III, V, and VII).
-The division has elements operating in every area of Iraq as the mission changes from Operation Iraqi Freedom to Operation New Dawn on 1 September 2010.
-With the advent of Operation New Dawn, the focus will shift from combat operations to stability and advise and assist operations throughout all Iraq's provinces.
+The division had elements operating in every area of Iraq as the mission changes from Operation Iraqi Freedom to Operation New Dawn on 1 September 2010.
+With the advent of Operation New Dawn, the focus shifted from combat operations to stability and advise and assist operations throughout Iraq.
+During the deployment the higher headquarters Multi-National Force-Iraq was replaced by United States Forces - Iraq and the division became United States Division - North.